shved90/react-login-sample/README.md

 ## TODO

+* Find fix for cases when third party cookies are blocked
+* Move banner into global context
-Fix small screen responsiveness glitches
+* Fix small screen responsiveness glitches
-Create forgot password view and pass state from loginComponent Global languages context
+* Create forgot password view and pass state from loginComponent
+* Global languages context
-Pull text from JSON
+* Pull text from JSON
-Dynamically replace text based on language selected Add loading bar
+* Dynamically replace text based on language selected
+* Add loading bar
-Some sort of go-back for register/recovery views
+* Some sort of go-back for register/recovery views
-Some indicator for footer page links
+* Some indicator for footer page links
-Actually use Jest
+* Actually use Jest